leonjza/frida-boot/course/3-chapter-3/operating-modes.md

 ## frida-server

-The `frida-server` binary that you can download from the Github [releases](https://github.com/frida/frida/releases) page is a standalone program.
+The `frida-server` binary that you can download from the GitHub [releases](https://github.com/frida/frida/releases) page is a standalone program.
 When run, it will create a TCP socket listening on localhost on port 27042 where client tools can connect to.
 You can change this with the `-l` flag to make it listen on a different interface and port combination.
 For example `./frida-server -l 0.0.0.0:1337`.

 The docker container you have using for this workshop has the `frida-server` command available for you to experiment with.